JetBrains/amper/README.md

 Amper is a build and project configuration tool.
 Its goal is to provide a great and smooth user experience and IDE support We believe that this can be achieved by:

-- providing a developer - and IDE-friendly declarative configuration DSL - to simplify not only the initial setup but also improve maintainability and let an IDE assist with automatic configuration reliably;
+- providing a developer- and IDE-friendly declarative configuration DSL - to simplify not only the initial setup but also improve maintainability and let an IDE assist with automatic configuration reliably;
 - bundling a curated set of compatible toolchains and extensions - to support the majority of the scenarios without the need to find compatible plugins;
 - carefully choosing the extensibility points - to keep the overall mental model and UX of the configuration consistent and to avoid unexpected third-party code execution.

 In essence, we aim to achieve a similar well-thought-out and well-tested experience as with [JetBrains IDEs](https://www.jetbrains.com/ides/).

-We’re currently looking at various aspects, including the configuration of projects for the purpose of building, packaging, publishing, and more.
-At its current stage, however, the focus is primarily on configuring projects for the purpose of building.
+We’re currently looking at various aspects, including the configuration of projects for building, packaging, publishing, and more.
+At the current stage, however, the focus is primarily on configuring projects for building.

-Currently, Amper is implemented as a Gradle plugin and uses YAML for its project configuration format.
-We are working on replacing Gradle with a custom build engine and investigating YAMl alternatives.

 While the current use case is Kotlin and Kotlin Multiplatform, Amper also supports Java and Swift (as a requirement for multiplatform).
 However, the same approach to configuration could work for other languages and technology stacks in the future.

+Amper is implemented as a Gradle-based tool and also as a standalone tool, and provides an easy-to-use declarative configuration format.

 Supported features:
 * Creating and running JVM, Android, iOS, Linux and macOS applications.